Hi, I'm Guido 👋

-I build communities that matter to the business, not just to the community itself.
+I build communities that matter to the business, and to the people in them.

 Awards & Nominations